rob-blackbourn/bareASGI-rest/README.md

 ```

 We can see that errors are handler by raising HTTPError
 from the `urllib.errors` standard library package.
+A convention has been applied such that the status code MUST
+appear before the message, separated by a comma.

+### Adding support for the REST router

 Now we must create our application and add support for the router.